Alexander Gorkin: Family

 The son, Yuri Alexandrovich Gorkin (born in 1921), a participant in the Great Patriotic War, was awarded orders and medals.
 He graduated with honors from the Moscow Higher Technical School named after Nikolai Bauman with a degree in radio electronics.
 Director of the Research Institute of Biotechnology, Doctor of Technical Sciences, Professor.
-Wife, Gorkina Nadezhda Nikolaevna, artist-architect, restorer.
+Wife, Nadezhda Nikolaevna Gorkina, artist-architect, restorer.

 Daughter, Olga Yuryevna Gorkina, journalist, art critic, television producer.

 Daughter, Maya Alexandrovna Gorkina (born in 1930) was married to an intelligence officer of the Main Intelligence Directorate, resident in Norway and the United Kingdom, Yevgeny Ivanov (1926–1994), involved in a scandal with a lover of the British Minister of War, John Profumo, a 19-year-old dancer and Model Christine Keeler.